 The diversified nature of clay resources within the Gorge was exploited in the extensive production of ceramic tiles and pipes.
-This is reflected in some decorative tile work on several buildings within the Gorge including both the Maws and the Craven Dunnill Tileworks.
-The material is also used in some interiors including Jackfield Church.
+This is reflected in some decorative tile work on several buildings within the Gorge including both the Maws and Craven Dunhill Tileworks in Jackfield, St. Mary's Church and The Valley Hotel, Buildwas Rd, Ironbridge.